All content © A6 Physio | Web design www.coppullwebit.co.uk

 Sam is a member of the Acupuncture Association for Chartered Physiotherapists (AACP).

 Tom Clarkson qualified with BSc (Hons) Physiotherapy Degree from Salford University.
 Tom joined A6 Physiotherapy in August 2012 and he specialises in musculoskeletal and sports injuries.
-He has a keen interest in football and Martial Arts and prior to becoming a physiotherapist Tom worked as a Personal Trainer and Nutritional Advisor working with Professional and Semi-
+He has a keen interest in Football and Martial Arts and prior to becoming a physiotherapist Tom worked as a Personal Trainer and Nutritional Advisor.
+This involved working with Professional and Semi-

 Tom has also completed his post graduate Acupuncture and Instrument Assisted Soft Tissue massage training and is able to provide these in the management of most musculoskeletal complaints.

 SPORTS MASSAGE THERAPIST

 Olivia Brewster is a qualified Human and Equine Sports Massage Therapist.
 VTCT Level 4 / ITEC Dip Eq Sports (www.bfitforever.co.uk)

 Olivia's massage interests developed through her own experience competing with her horses and being involved in other sporting interests such as running, cycling and swimming.
 As well as working with A6 Physiotherapy Olivia runs her own clinic in Cheshire under the brand name BfitForever which specialises in soft tissue massage and teaching Pilates.
 Olivia has a wealth of experience and has also previously worked for the English Institute of Sport and British Cycling as a Sports massage therapist.